marc136/node-folder-hash/README.md

       ]}
   ]}
 ```
+And the structure may be traversed to e.g. create incremental backups.

 It is also possible to only match the full path and not the basename.
 The same configuration could look like this:
-_But unfortunately *nix and Windows behave differently, so please use caution._
+_You should be aware that *nix and Windows behave differently, so please use caution._
 ```js
 const options = {
     folders: {